Mikadifo/Mikadifo/README.md

 I'm also working on [pman](https://github.com/Mikadifo/pman), a terminal client that allows you to open your projects from any terminal and any directory you are currently in.

-🧠 I'm currently learning ui/ux, frontend and AI.
+🧠 I'm currently learning UI/UX design, and AI.

 👯‍♀️ I'm looking to collaborate on any project, especially those using React or JS in general.